cams7/casa_das_marmitas/readme.md

 1. Digite */127.0.0.1* para busca a linha *host all all ...*
 2. Aperte a tecla *i* para editar o arquivo
 3. Altere *127.0.0.1/32* por *0.0.0.0/0*
-4. Apos alteração, a linha ficará como segue abaixo:
+4. Após alteração, a linha ficará como segue abaixo:

 		host all all 0.0.0.0/0 md5